kiegroup/github-action-build-chain/README.md

 - Once the projects from the branch are checked out, it will run as many commands are defined in `before`, `after` or root level properties from `build` section.

+- The flow will archive (in case the archiving is not skipped) a spreadsheet with the execution summary.

 ## How to add it to your project(s)

 It is just to add the step (replacing dependencies and commands):